ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

-- This is used for finisher/big notes.
+- This element is used for finisher/big notes.
   - This element is upscaled automatically.
-- This is also used on the hit position.
+- This element is also used on the hit position.
 - Tinted red for "Don" (235,69,44)
 - Tinted blue for "Katsu" (68,141,171)
 - Tinted yellow for drumroll starting circle (252,83,6)